-🖹 Project Grader
+Project Grader

-If your class is using eLab (labyrinthelab.com), you may upload your completed Project Grader assignments for automatic grading.
-You may complete these projects even if your class doesn't use eLab, though you will not be able to upload your work.
+If your class is using eLab (labyrinthelab.com), you may upload your completed Project Grader assignments for automated grading.
+You may complete these projects even if your class doesn't use eLab, though you will not be able to upload your work for automated grading.